JOY6IX9INE/Fitgirl-Easy-Downloader/README.md

-# Fucking-Fast-Multi-Downloader
+# Fitgirl-Easy-Downloader
-This Tool Helps To Download Multiple Files Easily From fuckingfast.co
+This Tool Helps To Download Multiple Files Easily From fitgirl-repacks.site Through fuckingfast.co

-It Can Be Used To Get Multiple Parts Easily For Games In fitgirl-repacks.site

 ## Prerequisites
 Ensure you have the following installed before running the script :